 Next, insert a V-ray Stereoscopic Helper object anywhere in the scene.
 The location does not matter.

 The default settings should already be close to what we want, but go ahead and confirm the following:

 Interocular Method: Shift both eyes

 Adjust resolution: Unchecked

-Output layout: Top/Bottom
+Output layout: Side by Side

 Panoramic Pole Merging: Top and Bottom Merge Angle both set to 60.0

 Next, let’s change some render settings.
 Press F10 on your keyboard to bring up Render Setup.
 Change the Output Size to 18432x1536 (or some multiple of that) and pick a place to save it.
 Under the V-Ray tab, choose camera, then set type to Cube 6x1 and uncheck Image Filter.

 That’s it!
 Now press Render, and you should see 12 square images being rendered in a row, the first 6 for the left eye, the second 6 for the right eye, each square at 1536x1536.